A guide to publishing a successful ebook

-Up until this year, I have been focusing on writing technical contents such as PHP, MySQL, Linux and Java related subjects.
+Up until this year, I have been focusing on writing technical content such as PHP, MySQL, Linux, and Java-related subjects.
 Beginning in 2013, I am going to shift a gear and write about personal development topics as well as topics relating to increasing website traffic and making money online.
-I have been contemplating about writing an ebook since 2009, and have written a series of articles that I intend to create an ebook but never had a time to complete my goal.
-In the 1Q of 2013, I am going to publish an ebook for real, and offer it to the web hosting community at free of charge.
+I have been contemplating writing an ebook since 2009, and have written a series of articles in which I intend to create an ebook but never had time to complete my goal.
+In the 1Q of 2013, I am going to publish an ebook for real and offer it to the web hosting community free of charge.
 My very first ebook will be about "A complete guide to starting a successful web hosting business" and my target release date is January 31, 2013.
-I am writing this article so that I have a written record of my goal, and deadline for completing my very first ebook.
-Once completed, I will be spending next two months promoting it on the Internet and I will share my experiences with you on this website.
+I am writing this article so that I have a written record of my goal and deadline for completing my very first ebook.
+Once completed, I will be spending the next two months promoting it on the Internet and I will share my experiences with you on this website.

-Whether you are a full-time journalist or a part-time blogger, you may have thought about writing an ebook one time or another.
-I have been contemplating about it for more than 3 years, and I am finally getting it done.
-Writing an ebook is a great way to publicize your work, and give strong authority to your audience and allow your readers to return to your website for more information.
+Whether you are a full-time journalist or a part-time blogger, you may have thought about writing an ebook at one time or another.
+I have been contemplating it for more than 3 years, and I am finally getting it done.
+Writing an ebook is a great way to publicize your work, give strong authority to your audience, and allow your readers to return to your website for more information.

 1. Why would you write an ebook?